madhusudhan-in/draft-rajappa-httpbis-connection-contamination/README.md

 ## Abstract

 HTTP/3 clients commonly reuse ("coalesce") an existing QUIC connection for requests to a second origin when the TLS certificate on that connection is also valid for the second origin.
-A security-relevant side effect arises when a routing layer — reverse proxy, load balancer, or CDN edge — determines backend routing using a signal fixed at connection setup rather than re-evaluated per request.
-Under that condition, a coalesced connection can reach an unintended backend origin, potentially enabling **cross-tenant data leakage**, **authentication bypass**, **cache contamination**, and **response-queue interference** analogous to HTTP request smuggling.
+A security-relev[...]

-This document defines the underlying mechanism, characterizes the attacker model, distinguishes connection contamination from related QUIC exposures, and provides normative operational guidance for implementers and operators of HTTP/3-terminating infrastructure.
+This document defines the underlying mechanism, characterizes the attacker model, distinguishes connection contamination from related QUIC exposures, and provides normative operational guidance for im[...]

 ---